-Covid 19 Coronavirus: Jacinda Ardern reveals what life after lockdown could look like
+Covid 19 Coronavirus: Bars and shops to stay shut - drive-through, deliveries, swimming allowed in alert level 3

 This detailed information on the sources of infection will form part of the decision to lift the country out of lockdown, Bloomfield said.

-300 people at a supermarket in Queenstown are being swabbed today for sentinel testing.
+Three hundred people at a supermarket in Queenstown are being swabbed today for sentinel testing.

 There are no new significant clusters, so the total stands at 16.